 Well-qualified early childhood educators are vital to providing high-quality early learning and care for children from birth through age five.
-As policymakers have come to recognize the importance of these opportunities, state and federal laws have increased credentialing requirements for educators as a means to improve overall quality.
+As policymakers have come to recognize the importance of these opportunities, state and federal laws have increased credentialing requirements for educators as a means to improve overall program quality.
 However, increasing qualification requirements can make it more difficult to recruit and retain qualified teachers, as this underpaid workforce faces significant barriers to higher education and training.

 There is already a shortage of qualified educators, particularly in low-income and rural communities.
-To address this issue, some states have instituted early childhood education (ECE) Registered Apprenticeship programs.
+To address this issue, some states have instituted registered early childhood education (ECE) apprenticeship programs.
 The apprenticeship model overlays well with the early childhood delivery system, providing on-the-job learning opportunities that feature a lead teacher to mentor and support less experienced staff who could be trained to become lead teachers or more effective support personnel.
-In this way, ECE apprenticeship programs provide an accessible way for educators to acquire the knowledge and skills they need, along a pathway to the credential or degree needed to advance their career.
+In this way, ECE apprenticeship programs provide an accessible way for educators to acquire the knowledge and skills they need to provide high-quality care and education, along a pathway to the credential or degree needed to advance their career.